ratwolfzero/Spacetime/README.md

 While some features may stem from numerical artifacts or boundary effects, the central insight holds: complexity and geometry can emerge from minimalist, rule-based logic.
 This model isn’t a literal blueprint of spacetime — but it consistently produces structured behavior from simple combinatorial constraints, making it a valuable tool for intuition and exploration

+Note on Golomb search limit:

+All visualizations shown here use a Golomb search limit of 1000.
+Pushing this limit to 10,000 alters the growth dynamics and dimensional scaling.

 ---

 ## 🧠 Quick Summary: Physics Behind the Simulator